Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 Application Process

-Applications will be reviewed, and places will be awarded on a first-come, first-served basis.
-Applications for this recruitment will be closed on August 29, 2025.
+Applications will be reviewed, and places awarded on a first-come, first-served basis.
+The closing date for applications is 31st July 2026 Applications received after the deadline will be reviewed on a rolling basis until the class is full..

 • All applicants should provide electronic copies of tertiary qualification/s;